-The Postgraduate Diploma (PGDip) in Theology and Religion

-The Master of Theology (MTh) in Applied Theology and Postgraduate Diploma in Applied Theology (PGDipTh).
+Additionally, the Faculty offers the Postgraduate Diploma (PGDip) in Theology and Religion, and; the Master of Theology (MTh) in Applied Theology and Postgraduate Diploma in Applied Theology (PGDipTh).

 2.3 Research Degrees:

 The Doctor of Philosophy (DPhil) degrees, which are examined wholly by thesis.